MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOTheme.md

 ```

 > [!NOTE]
-> Prior to the December 2017 release of the SPO Management Shell, the **Add-SPOTheme** cmdlet required that color pallette settings be passed as a dictionary.
+> Prior to the December 2017 release of the SPO Management Shell, the **Add-SPOTheme** cmdlet required that color palette settings be passed as a dictionary.
 We recommend that you use the latest version of the SPO Management Shell, or use the `HashToDictionary` function to convert a hash table to a dictionary if needed.

 ### Example 2